Relational Leadership Curriculum

 2:00 PM - 5:00 PM

-In this session, participants will be introduced to the one-to-one, an intentional, face-to face interaction we have with others to explore their motivations, develop shared connections, and identify individuals who would be ideal teammates to engage in core teams.
+In this session, participants will be introduced to the relational one-to-one, an intentional, face-to face interaction we have with others to explore their motivations, develop shared connections, and identify individuals who would be ideal teammates to engage in core teams.
 Participants will first learn a framework of team building that is founded on building a small core team of passionate, committed colleagues.
 They will then learn the practical skill of one-to-ones, practicing in groups and receiving constructive feedback to hone their approach.

 Monday, October 28th